abinit/abinit/doc/tutorial/paw2.md

   in the solid (as a first choice).
 Here rPAW=2.3 a.u.
 If only one radius is input, all others pseudization radii will be equal to rPAW (rc, rcore, rVloc and rshape).

-  * Next lines: add additional partial-waves φi if needed: choose to have 2 partial-waves per angular momentum in the basis (this choice is not necessarily optimal but this is the most common one;
+  * Next lines: add additional partial-waves $\phi_i$ if needed: choose to have 2 partial-waves per angular momentum in the basis (this choice is not necessarily optimal but this is the most common one;
   if rPAW is small enough, 1 partial-wave per l may suffice).
 As a first guess, put all reference energies for additional partial-waves to 0 Rydberg.